Cardiovascular disease (CVD) includes all the diseases of

 of alcohol you drink, as well as the

-type of job you do and your income may also increase your risk of
+type of job you do may also influence your risk of developing

 The more risk factors you have, the